manolo20/cpiclasser/README.md

 # cpiclasser:
 **AUTHOR**: Ross Beck-MacNeil (CPD) - ross.beck-macneil@canada.ca

-This Python package contains code for classifying scanner and webscraped data to the CPI classsification system.
+This Python package contains code that helps with classifying scanner and webscraped data to the CPI classsification system.
+It is also general enough to work for other text classificaton problems.

 ## HOW TO USE:
-If downloading directly from Gitlab, you can add the directory to your Python path.
-You can then import the module and use its functions and classes to help develop machine learning models.
+You can access a preliminary, pretrained, model through the Github release functionality.

-Alternatively, you can access the version of the package that is stored on CPD's shared drive at [P:\Research\Code Library (CoLi)].
-This version of the package is almost guaranteed to not be broken and should contain the latest pretrained model as well as some notebooks that how to use the package to train models and make predictions.
-Alternatively, you invoke the module from command line on the folder like so:
+This model will classify products to the published food classes.
+You invoke the module from command line on the folder like so:

 ```
 python cpiclasser in_path out_path